 Cities located close to Los Angeles are full of treasures waiting to be discovered.
 And it is not only the ‘big’ cities.
 There are several spots in between worth a stop.
 So, you don’t need a lot of time or effort to change of environment or enjoy yourself in a completely different sense.

 Detractors of Los Angeles love to describe the location of the city as a desert.
 The fact is that parts of Los Angeles County can be considered desert basins.
 However, that doesn’t mean we live in a bare, flat, nightmarish area.

-Los Angeles has mountain ranges (Santa Monica and San Gabriel Mountains), deep valleys, forests (part of Angeles and Los Padres National Forests), lakes, rivers and waterfalls.
-That converts the area in a paradise for hikers, mountain bikers and overall outdoors enthusiasts.
+Los Angeles has mountain ranges (Santa Monica and San Gabriel Mountains), deep valleys, forests (part of Angeles and Los Padres National Forests), lakes, rivers, and waterfalls.
+That converts the area into a paradise for hikers, mountain bikers, and overall outdoors enthusiasts.

 10. New Activities to Try

 Recently, I was planning a visit to a decent-sized East Coast city.
 I searched for things to do in several daily deal sites (Groupon, Living Social).
 I was appalled by the lack of options.